ajv-validator/ajv/CONTRIBUTING.md

 1. The version of Ajv you are using.
 2. The problem you want to solve.
-3. What do you think is the correct solution to problem?
+3. Your solution to the problem.
-4. Will you be able to implement it?
+4. Would you like to implement it?

 If you’re requesting a change, it would be helpful to include this as well:

 1. What you did.
-2. What you would like to happen.
+2. What happened.
-3. What actually happened.
+3. What you would like to happen.

-Please include as much details as possible.
+Please include as much details as possible - the more information, the better.

 #### <a name="compatibility"></a>Browser and compatibility issues